rbur004/pico_statemachine_dimmer/README.md

 * On switch up, the state machine sends a final interrupt

 # The interrupt handler
-Timing is done by incrementing a per state machine counter, each interrupt is sent by a state machine.
+Timing is done by incrementing a per state machine counter, for each interrupt that is sent by a state machine.
 Interrupts will occur approximately every 1/16s, while the switch is down, so 8 interrupts represent 1/2s.

 * If the light was off, the output light pin is turned on, after 2 interrupts (1/8th second)